What is “Immunity Debt”?

 Evolution is constant

-The pathogens themselves have also kept mutating.
+The pathogens themselves have also continued to mutate.
 And they ‘live’ and ‘die’ at a much higher turnover than we do – evolution requires death.
 And this constant change is possibly one of the least often discussed issues.
 Pathogen evolution can be random (like the mutations), and can also be driven by the selection of more effectively spreading and immune-escaping variants.
 Pathogens are under evolutionary pressure to escape past immunity.
 It’s that successful.
-So it makes sense that if they can keep disseminating, it’s because we either have no specific immunity to a particular pathogen or reduced levels of it to the new variant(s) of the pathogen that’s spreading.
+Therefore, it makes sense that if they can keep disseminating, it’s because we either have no specific immunity to a particular pathogen or reduced levels of it against the new variant(s) of the pathogen that are spreading.

 So why is everyone sick?

 It’s not because COVID-19 results in the destruction of our immune systems.
-One great way to tell this is because, at the population level, our immunity keeps crushing previous SARS-CoV-2 (and flu and RSV and so on) variants by forcing them to change and reinvent themselves to keep infecting us.
+One great way to illustrate this is that, at the population level, our immunity continually outmaneuvers previous SARS-CoV-2 (and flu and RSV and so on) variants by forcing them to adapt and reinvent themselves if they are to retain the ability to keep infecting us.

 What we’re seeing is the result of the disease burden of so many respiratory viruses opportunistically infecting us.
 These waves of earlier, larger, nastier-feeling and globally co-occurring (thanks travel) colds will probably settle down.
 Increased hospitalisations of the very young, the elderly and those at greater risk from the inflammatory stresses put on our system by these pathogens will similarly get onto a new pattern.